 There were some interesting discussions about accessibility.
 Everyone agreed that there needs to be an accessibility policy in place at each campus with someone assigned to enforce the policy.
-There also needs to be continuous emphasis on accessibility.
+There also needs to be a continuous emphasis on accessibility.

 Quality by Design (QbD)